Ralph Strangis: Acting

 Ralph’s formal acting career began in the early 2000’s with stage roles in Dallas area theaters that include – Dr. Mitchell Lovell, “Murder at the Howard Johnson’s”, Coach Michael, “Rounding Third”, Chef, “Don’t Dress for Dinner, Various roles “Almost Maine”, HBO Executive, “Pure Country” (reading) Casa Manana, Fort Worth, Texas, and Larry Mann, “Hospitality Suite”, Gilley’s Dallas.
 In 2004, Ralph had a credited, speaking role as the NCAA Tournament Announcer for the Texas Western/Kansas game in the Disney/Jerry Bruckheimer film “Glory Road”.
 Ralph has had other roles in short films, independent films and stage plays.
 His role in Palm Springs at the Palm Canyon Theater as Otto Frank in "Diary of Anne Frank" garnered him the Coachella Valley’s “Desert Theater League Award” for Best Lead Actor in a drama.
 He also directed "Biloxi Blues" for Palm Canyon Theater in 2022, for which he was nominated for a Desert Theater League Award for Best Director.

 Writing

-Strangis is writing and creating content online, "shining light on the pitfalls of cultural conditioning, shoddy education, and fear-driven practices in sports and life."
+Strangis publishes regularly on SubStack - RalphStack- writing and creating content online, "shining light on the pitfalls of cultural conditioning, shoddy education, and fear-driven practices in sports and life."
+He’s also working on his second novel, a dystopian thriller for an early 2027 release.
 Strangis’s writing career began with copywriting and technical writing for long and short educational, training, and sports projects in the late 1980s and continues today.
 He was a regular op-ed contributor for the Dallas Morning News from 2015-2018, winning the “Texas Press Association 2016” 3rd Place Award, General Commentary Portfolio and the “2017 Best of the West” National/regional award, General Commentary for his work.
 He has worked as a sports columnist, a biographer, a features writer for NHL.com and as a ghost speechwriter for select NHL Hall of Fame members' acceptance speeches, jersey retirements, or special ceremony speeches.
 His first novel Saving Lenny Franks was self-published in 2018.